Find Grad Schools

 96 Yearly Graduations

 Georgia Southern University comes in at #15 on our list of the most popular colleges offering master's degrees in parks & rec.
 Roughly 26,900 attend the school each year.
 The average in-state tuition for full-time undergraduates is $4,371 per year, while in-state graduate students, on average, pay $4,986 per year.
 During the most recent year for which we have data, 96 people received their master's degree in parks & rec from GaSou.
-Of these students, 49% were women and 20% were members of underrepresented racial-ethnic groups.
-Georgia Southern University parks & rec graduates who receive their master's degree go on to jobs earning a median salary of $44,749.
+About 47% of this group were women, and 27% were students from an underrepresented racial-ethnic group.

 #16